 Bricks of Hope - June Mexico Mission

 Each year we travel to Rio Bravo, Mexico and work with the Mexican Methodist Church in a number of ways.
 We have built casitas for families, hosted bible schools for local children, a community center to develop fellowship and community, assisted in providing care at a medical clinic, built additions to churches and schools, and we built a public kindergarten called Elinore Jean Riedel School.
 Must be rising 9th grade and older.
 Contact Pastor Chris Riedel for more information.
-Our next mission trip is planned for June 17-23, 2018.
-Click here to register.
+Our next mission trip will be in June 2019.

 The Jubilee Project is a United Methodist mission project focused on community development, service and empowerment in East Tennessee.
 Youth and adults travel each year to Sneedville, TN.
 To learn more, click here.